MohammadAkbari/MohammadAkbari.github.io/index.md

 ## Distributed means that no single point of failure can bring down an entire system.

 ## If you try and fail, Congratulations.
 Most people won’t even try.

+## You have to learn to keep emotions out of the equation and maintain objectivity.